2 Bar Reversal Price Action Trading Guide

 Before trading the 2 Bar Reversal on a live account traders are advised to first perfect their method on a demo account.
 There is no reason to lose money whilst learning in Forex.
 Traders should first prove to themselves that they can make money consistently for a period of a minimum of 3 months before attempting trading live.

-You can read about how these setups should be played in live time in our markets trade setups & commentary, that we release each day after each New York close.
-You can find that here: Forex trade Setups & Market Commentary
+You can read about how these setups should be played in live time in our markets trade setups & commentary, that we release each week after here: Forex trade Setups & Market Commentary